HashLips/hashlips_art_engine/README.md

 **In the example above**: The intended stacking order is `Base > Clothes > Hand > holdableItem`, because `Hands` are a nested subfolder of `Bases`, this can be tricky.
 By defining `blend: destination-over` for the Base, and then `source-over` for the Hands, the stacking order can be controlled to draw the Base _under_ the clothes and _then_ the Hand above the clothes.

+# Metadata Name and Number

-# Name + Number prefix and reset for configuration sets
+Name + Number prefix and reset for configuration sets

 If you are using the generator with multiple `layerConfiguration` objects to generate different species/genders/types, it is possible to add a name prefix and a reset counter for the name, so the token names start at `1` for each type.